ljroos/On-Fairly-Comparing-Group-Equivariant-Networks/README.md

 ![](moons_extracted_polytopes.png)

-Official repository for the paper *On Fairly Comparing Group Equivariant Convolutional Networks* (Roos and Kroon, 2024).
+Official repository for the paper *On Fairly Comparing Group Equivariant Convolutional Networks* [(Roos and Kroon, 2024)](https://openreview.net/forum?id=oUv5chwioZ) and the subsequent thesis, *On the Flexibility of Group-Equivariant Convolutional Neural Networks* (Roos, 2024).

-Code to follow soon---it is still being prepared to be camera ready.
+Early experimental code---I hope to neaten it up in time.

-If you would like access to it earlier, feel free to email me, Lucas Roos, at roosluan@gmail.com.
+2024 Stellenbosch University.
+All rights reserved.